GFaithLy/MawPLA/README.md

-Title: "MawPLA: prediction of protein-ligand binding affinitywavelet neural network andbased on interpretablebimodal network"
+Title: "MawPLA: prediction of protein-ligand binding affinity using wavelet neural network and based on interpretable bimodal network"

 #Source data processing
 To get the .csv file for training and testing, you can use the code generated in the ". /data/pre-code" file.